The Atlantic Road

 The flat island of Smøla has a distinct landscape, different from the rest of the Nordmøre region.
 Vast marsh landscapes offer good walking, habitats for birds and lots of smaller lakes teeming with trout.
 One of the major attractions is the sea eagle.

 Norway's southernmost active fishing village, Veiholmen, is located on the northern tip of Smøla.
 At Veiholmen you may still experience the fishing boats and the daily life of the fishermen.
-Why not spend your holiday in old, restored fishermen's cabins (rorbuer)?
-Or maybe you prefer to spend the night in at Haugjegla Lighthouse?
+Why not spend your vacation in old, restored fishermen's cabins (rorbuer)?
+Or maybe you prefer to spend the night in at Haugjegla Lighthouse ?

 Aursjøvegen Mountain Road